 7. Mobile Payment Apps

-These apps enable consumers to make payments for goods and services directly from their smartphones directly.
+These apps enable consumers to make payments for goods and services directly from their smartphones.
 From tapping at a shop terminal to scanning a QR code, payment apps keep regular purchases quick and hassle-free.

 Most well-known examples: Apple Pay, Google Pay, Samsung Pay